 New York-based artist Jennifer Packer creates expressionistic portraits, interior scenes, and still life paintings and drawings.
 She has gained recognition for her works in which relaxed figures are depicted in such a way that they seem to almost merge into the background.
-Her enigmatic style consists of a loose line and brush stroke, scraping, scumbling, and use of both vibrant and limited color palettes.
-Packer paints each canvas over a long time, returning to rework the surface and “undoing” the image until a balance is struck.
+Her enigmatic, painterly style consists of a loose line and brush stroke, scraping, scumbling, and use of both vibrant and limited color palettes.
+Packer often uses one main color in rich tones for a single work.
+She paints each canvas over a long time, returning to rework the surface and “undoing” the image until a sumptuous balance is struck.
 She often uses friends and family members as her models.

 Packer was born in Philadelphia but lived with her grandparents for most of her life in South Jersey.
 She received her B.F.A. from the Tyler School of Art, Temple University in 2007 and her M.F.A. from Yale University in 2012.
 She is on the faculty of Rhode Island School of Design.

 In 2006 when she was an undergraduate, one of her professors pushed her to go to Rome to learn what it would be like to be a black person abroad.
 She experienced some racism and isolation and was even kicked several times by a woman in a cafe in Rome.
 She drew inward until she saw Caravaggio’s paintings of St. Matthew.
 “I connected with the images immediately and felt changed.
 If these paintings . . . could make me feel that life is worth living, then perhaps I might make something that could affect someone else in the same way.
 It’s rare for me to feel like there’s a haven pinpointing where I am fully recognized as an artist, a queer woman of color . . .
 Caravaggio seemed dejected and I thought: I know what that’s like.”